KMAQ (AM): History

 The station then operated as a strictly sunrise to sunset operation at its current power of 500 watts.
-It was granted permission in April of 1960 to stay on the air past 6pm for special events until September of that same year.
+It was granted permission in April 1960 to stay on the air past 6p.m. for special events until September of that same year.

 On August 2, 1965, Jackson County Broadcasting Company agreed to sell KMAQ to Maquoketa Broadcasting Company, owned by KMAQ manager Dennis Voy, who continues ownership of the station today.
 Voy, who financed the purchase through a loan from his father, was only 26 at the time.
 The Goetz brothers would go on to form Goetz Broadcasting Company, which grew to the then-FCC-mandated ownership limit of 12 stations, which stretched from Illinois to Michigan.
 Nathan Goetz died in 2018 at the age of 92.

-In the summer of 1966, KMAQ was granted an FM license to operate at 95.1 (originally 95.3 but was changed due to increased power at the adjacent channel) and signed on the air the following year.
+In the summer of 1966, KMAQ was granted an FM license to operate on 95.1 (originally 95.3 but was changed due to increased power authorized on 95.1, as at the time all stations on 95.3 were Class A stations limited to 3,000 watts at 300 feet) and signed on the air the following year.
 In October 1970, following a fire at a neighboring business that caused some damage to studio equipment, KMAQ moved to its current location at 129 North Main Street in Maquoketa.

 In 1971, KMAQ gained a sister station in nearby Savanna, Illinois: WCCI.
 The station was sold to a new owner five years later.

 KMAQ thrived over the years due to its heavy community outreach efforts, including milestone celebrations every five years engaging listener involvement, a giveaway of 12 radios during its 50th anniversary celebration, annual summer broadcasts from the Clinton County Fair, and other promotions.

+In the summer of 2023, Voy announced plans to sell the station, retire and was scheduled to have his final broadcast that August 25.
+He had been with the radio station since its beginnings in August 1958, some 65 years earlier.
+In July 2024, Coloff Media announced the purchase of KMAQ's AM and FM frequencies from Voy.
+The station vowed to continue coverage of area events and sports and to retain all current employees through its transition in ownership.

+FM translator

-In October 2018, KMAQ added an FM translator at 92.5 (K223DA) to better serve Bellvue residents.
+In October 2018, KMAQ added an FM translator on 92.5MHz (K223DA) to better serve Bellvue residents.